 - Don’t – delete negative reviews.
 Your customers will notice and you’ll get a bad rap.
 They’ll just post reviews on a platform where you cannot delete them.

 - Don’t – post fake reviews or testimonials.
 You may end up fooling a few people, but you’ll do more harm than good.
-As a writer, I can’t tell you how many fake reviews I was asked to write in my career.

 - Don’t – accept endorsements from just anyone.
 Make sure to check out what kind of content the person who is endorsing you posts regularly and whether they endorse other brands as well.